peteretelej/md-server/README.md

 ## Advanced Usage

-### Enhanced URL Conversion (Optional)
+### Enhanced URL Conversion

+**Docker deployments** include full browser support automatically - JavaScript rendering is enabled out of the box.

-By default, md-server uses MarkItDown for URL conversion.
-To enable **Crawl4AI** for advanced web crawling with JavaScript rendering, install Playwright browsers:
+**Local installations** use MarkItDown for URL conversion by default.
+To enable **Crawl4AI** with JavaScript rendering:

 ```bash
 uvx playwright install-deps
 uvx playwright install chromium
 ```

-If Playwright browsers are available, md-server will use Crawl4AI automatically for URL conversions.
-It provides better handling of JavaScript-heavy sites, smart content extraction and cleaning, and many more features.
+When browsers are available, md-server automatically uses Crawl4AI for better handling of JavaScript-heavy sites, smart content extraction, and enhanced web crawling capabilities.

 ### Pipe from Other Commands